h1dz/Pen-Testing/README.md

 Runs gobuster scans with different wordlists, will take a while to get through all of them.
 Just something you can run in the background.
 Change line 23 if your wordlists are in a different path than mine.
 -Usage      `./gobster.sh <ip>`
             `./gobuster.sh <ip> <extensions>`

+## setup.sh
+Setups kali after a fresh install with the tools and scripts I use.